apache/apisix-docker/README.md

 make build-dashboard-centos
 ```

-## Run With Docker-compose
+Note that we are not able to run APISIX yet because etcd, which APISIX depends on to persist data, has not been configured and started.
+The following section shows two ways to run APISIX.

-The following example illustrates how to run APISIX and APISIX dashboard with docker-compose.
+## How to run APISIX
+APISIX can be run using docker compose or using the `all-in-one` image.
+It is recommended to use docker compose to run APISIX, as `all-in-one` deploys all dependencies in a single container and should be used for quick testing.
 If you want to manually deploy services, please refer to [this guide](https://github.com/apache/apisix-docker/blob/master/docs/en/latest/manual.md).

+### Run APISIX with docker-compose

-`/example` contains an example docker-compose file and config files that show how to start apisix and apisix dashboard using docker compose.
+[The apisix-docker repo](https://github.com/apache/apisix-docker/blob/master/example) contains an example docker-compose file and config files that show how to start APISIX and APISIX dashboard using docker compose.

+To try out this example:

+1. Clone the [repo]((https://github.com/apache/apisix-docker/blob/master) and cd into the root folder.

-1. Start apisix and apisix dashboard
+2. Start apisix and apisix dashboard
     ```
     cd example

     docker-compose -p docker-apisix up -d
     ```

-2. Check if APISIX is running properly by running this command and checking the response.
+3. Check if APISIX is running properly by running this command and checking the response.
     ```
     curl "http://127.0.0.1:9080/apisix/admin/services/" -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1'
     ```